Burhinus: Voice

 Burhinus are mainly silent during the day, with the majority of call occurring during the night.
 Their call is penetrating and far-carrying and has been described as eerie, mournful and plaintive.
 They can produce remarkable vocal performances including wailing and whistling.
-Eurasian stone-curlews often make short sharp notes like oyster-catchers (Haematopodidae), which are repeated, accelerating to up more prolonged curlew like calls and then dies away.
-Senegal stone-curlew is more nasal; while the Double-striped thick-knee produces shorter but still strident calls.
-Peruvian Stone-curlews are locally called ‘Huerequeque" which is a transliteration of their voice, while the Aborigine name for Bush stone-curlew is "Willaroo" which is onomatopaeic to the long drawn out whistling scream.
+Eurasian stone-curlews often make short sharp notes like oystercatchers (Haematopodidae), which are repeated, accelerating to up more prolonged curlew like calls and then dies away.
+The Senegal stone-curlew is more nasal, while the Aborigine name for bush stone-curlew is "Willaroo" which is onomatopaeic to the long drawn out whistling scream.
 Several individuals will join in a prolonged chorus, especially at the beginning of breeding season.

 The role of the calls of Burhinus is poorly understood due to the difficulty of observation of individuals while calling.
 Eurasian stone-curlews are the best studied and it has been found that: